Merserk/ComfyUI-Flow-Assistor/README.md

 3. Feed `cropped_image` into a KSampler (Img2Img) or UltimateSDUpscale to add detail.
 4. Feed the Result, the Original Image, and the `tile_data` into **Tile Compositor**.
 5. Result: The original image with a high-res, refined detail pasted back in seamlessly.

+### The "Debugger"
+1. Not sure if your latent is the right size?
+2. Connect your Latent to the **Debug Data** node.
+3. It instantly shows: `Latent Size: 128x128` and `Pixel Res: 1024x1024` right on the graph.

 <br>